Last Updated on April 11, 2023 by Dave Schoenbeck

 Why is forgiveness so hard for some of us?

-The biggest reason we find it so hard to forgive is that while forgiveness is part of the healing process, forgiveness alone won’t fix the problem.
+We find it so hard to forgive because while forgiveness is part of the healing process, forgiveness alone won’t fix the problem.
 You can never go back to the way things were before, and although you might forgive someone who wronged you, your opinion of them might be changed forever.

-Some of the most common offenses that people find hard to forgive are betrayal, deception, theft, abuse of power, selfishness, maliciousness, and egoism.
-All of these can manifest in the workplace in one form or another, which means business leaders need to be prepared to deal with them when they arise.
+The most common offenses are betrayal, deception, theft, abuse of power, selfishness, maliciousness, and egoism.
+These can manifest in the workplace in one form, which means business leaders must be prepared to deal with them when they arise.

 Your only options are to let the employee in question go or forgive them and move on.
-Forgiveness in business, then, isn’t about forgetting what happened, but instead repairing the relationship to the best of your abilities and getting past the event if you can.
-As trust is a necessary component of business, every leader must learn how to forgive.
+But, then, forgiveness in business isn’t about forgetting what happened but repairing the relationship to the best of your abilities and getting past the event if you can.
+As trust is a necessary business component, every leader must learn to forgive.

 5 Steps to Forgiveness